Statics

 Reporting final answers

-When you use the E.o.E., a final answer that is positive confirms that the direction you assumed for the vector is correct.
-For instance, say that you predicted that Ay was upward.
-Then, you calculated a positive value for Ay, thereby confirming that your assumption was correct.
+For instance, say that you assumed that Ay was upward, and then calculated a positive value for Ay.
+The positive assumption is validated by the positive sign; your assumption was correct.
 In your final answer, use an arrow to emphatically communicate that you understand the true direction of the reaction on the beam, like this:

 Ay = +5 kN 5 kN ↑